-Students develop an awareness of the major problems of the world and the way in which these problems are interconnected through the study of geography and current events.
+In this course, students develop an awareness of the major problems of the world and the way in which these problems are interconnected through the study of geography and current events.
 May be taken four times up to a total of four semester hours.